 - 1. For fee acquisition, no reports by the Cooperating Entity are required, other than the forwarding of a complete copy of the closing package within 45 days of closing. - 2.
 For conservation easement projects, the Cooperating Entity shall submit a report detailing the status of the Premises, on or before one year from the date of the recording of the conservation easement. - 3.
-For projects that require a Monitoring Term, the Cooperating Entity shall report to TNC, the DEP and the Corps on the status of the Project, and on the condition of the Premises, following guidance provided by TNC.
-The Cooperating Entity shall send the report annually, not later than December 1st of each year, to: (a) the ILF Administrator, Bureau of Land Resources (DEP), at State House Station 17 Augusta, Maine 04333; (b) the Policy Technical Support Branch, Regulatory Division, New England District Corps of Engineers, 696 Virginia Road, Concord, MA 01742-2751; and (c) The MNRCP Manager, The Nature Conservancy, 14 Maine Street, Brunswick, ME 04011.

-J. ASSIGNMENT: This Agreement may not be assigned by the Cooperating Entity in whole or in part without the prior written consent of TNC and the DEP.

-K. LOBBYING AND POLITICAL CAMPAIGNING: The Cooperating Entity shall not use any portion of funds transferred under this Agreement to engage in any lobbying activities.
-The Cooperating Entity shall not use any portion of funds transferred under this Agreement to participate or intervene in any political campaign on behalf of or in opposition to any candidate for public office, to cause any private inurement or improper private benefit to occur, or to take any other action inconsistent with Section 501(c)(3) of the US Internal Revenue Code.

-L. RIGHT OF ENTRY: The DEP, the Corps, and TNC, their employees, agents and representatives, shall each have the right to enter the Premises to assure compliance with the terms of this Agreement, any conservation easement purchased pursuant to this Agreement and any applicable laws.
+For projects that require a Monitoring Term, the Cooperating Entity shall report to TNC, the DEP, and the Corps on the status of the Project, and on the condition of the Project Area, in a monitoring report following guidelines provided by TNC.
+The Cooperating Entity shall provide the report annually by electronic mail, not later than December 31st of each year, to the TNC MNRCP Manager, for distribution to DEP and the Corps. - J. ASSIGNMENT: This Agreement may not be assigned by the Cooperating Entity in whole or in part without the prior written consent of TNC and the DEP. - K. LOBBYING AND POLITICAL CAMPAIGNING: The Cooperating Entity shall not use any portion of funds transferred under this Agreement to engage in any lobbying activities.
+The Cooperating Entity shall not use any portion of funds transferred under this Agreement to participate or intervene in any political campaign on behalf of or in opposition to any candidate for public office, to cause any private inurement or improper private benefit to occur, or to take any other action inconsistent with Section 501(c)(3) of the US Internal Revenue Code. - L. RIGHT OF ENTRY: The DEP, the Corps, and TNC, their employees, agents and representatives, shall each have the right to enter the Premises to assure compliance with the terms of this Agreement, any conservation easement purchased pursuant to this Agreement and any applicable laws.